Krutsch/router-dom/README.md

 ### go

-- Takes a path, an state object and optional params.
+- Takes a path, a state object and optional params.
 Will redirect to the path.

 ### removeRoute